I’ve FINALLY made a Pinterest page!

 - 1/8 tsp salt

 Combine all ingredients in a food processor.
-(Perhaps you can mix by hand if you don’t have a food processor, but I haven’t tried.)
-Squish into any small container (I used a 7×5) and fridge for an hour before trying to cut.
-(Or freeze for 15 minutes.)
+(Mixing by hand will still taste good, but the bars will crumble.)
+Squish into any small container–I used a 7×5–and refrigerate for an hour before trying to cut.
+Or freeze for 15 minutes.
 Can be stored in the fridge or freezer, for at least a few weeks.